 And while my first night in Richmond began at a Japanese restaurant, I was actually in town (on the cusp of Chinese New Year) for a media tour focusing on exploring regional cuisines of China.
 Stay tuned for tales of epic dim sum eating, a few good wines, new friends, and Underberg.

-Note: I went with “cheap” rather than the more genteel “inexpensive” to describe the Cono Sur Viognier.
+Note: I went with “cheap” rather than the more genteel “inexpensive” to describe the Cono Sur Bicicleta Viognier.
 Forgive my coarse ways.
 I love this wine!
 (Now that’s more like it.)Tags: best cheap viognier, best cheap white wine, best cheap wine for ramen, best ramen in richmond bc, best wine for ramen